fvdsn/nope/README.md

 ```

-You can add a unit at the end of a number declaration, this will convert its value to the default unit (internal standard).
+You can add a unit at the end of a number declaration, this will convert its value to the default unit (SI).

 ```
 print add 5kg 2T  # this will print 2005